mbpeterson70/padm_project_peterson_appel/README.md

 # **Conclusion**
 ## Reflection/Discussion/Issues

-Overall I feel that we learned a lot throughout the project and saw that many complex issues are needed to be solved in order to transfer what we have learned in the classroom to a real world application.
+Overall we learned a lot throughout the project and developed a better knowledge of the complex issues to transfer what we have learned in the classroom to a real-world application.
 For future years, we feel like much work could go into improving the accessibility of the base code libraries such as PyBullet and PyDrake.
 Though we were able to get them to work for our implementation, many (unnecessary) hours were spent digging into uncommented code to see how we could potentially use it for our application.

 ## Individual Contributions
 * Mason: Developed the code for the A* search for activity planner, the hueristic for activity planner using BFS, the RRT for the arm motion planning,and developed the code necessary to integrate the various parts of the problem together.
 Additionally, helped develop constraints for trajectory optimization.